-ESF-05 is designed to support emergency management activities for any incident-requiring multi-agency, or jurisdictional, planning and coordination.
+ESF-05 is designed to support emergency management activities for any incident-requiring multiagency, or jurisdictional, planning and coordination.
 Per the EOP, the EOC will be activated at the appropriate level to assess and respond to an incident.
 The concept of operations for this annex is applicable regardless of the scope, type, or duration of the incident.
-The EOC serves as the single point of coordination between local jurisdictions, Incident Command, the region, and the State.
+The EOC serves as the single point of coordination between on-scene Incident Command, local jurisdictions, the County, the Operational Area, the region, and the State.
 Under ESF-05, staff are trained in accordance with the EOP to fill Command, Management and General Staff positions.
 This Concept of Operations outlines the following elements of the Emergency Management ESF:

-- Organizational Structure
+• Organizational Structure

-- Notifications and Assessment
+Response Actions

-- Emergency Operations Center
+Notifications and Assessment

-- Response Actions
+EOC Deactivation

-- EOC Deactivation
+Emergency Operations Center

-- Area Command
+• Area Command